amig3n/ctk-localstack/README.md

 - terraform

 # Setting it all up
-Just use `make setupall` to set up localstack with all the required services and resources.
+Just use `make setup-all` to set up localstack with all the required services and resources.

+# Cleaning up
+`make stop-all` will stop and remove the localstack container, with the terraform state files.
+Terraform cache will remain